Tim Horton: Toronto Maple Leafs

-Two years later, he turned pro with the Toronto Maple Leafs' farm team, the Pittsburgh Hornets of the American Hockey League.
+Two years later, he turned pro with the Maple Leafs farm team, the Pittsburgh Hornets of the American Hockey League.
 He spent most of the first three seasons with Pittsburgh, playing in his first NHL game on March 26, 1950.
 Horton appeared in the NHL again in the fall of 1952.
 He remained a Leaf until 1970, winning four Stanley Cups.
 Horton later played for the New York Rangers, Pittsburgh Penguins and Buffalo Sabres.

-He was known for his extreme strength and calmness under pressure.
+Horton was known for his physical strength and poise under pressure.
 As a hard-working and durable defenceman, he gained relatively few penalty minutes for an enforcer-type defenceman.
 He was also an effective puck carrier – in 1964–65 he played right wing for the Leafs.
 Horton appeared in seven National Hockey League All-Star Games.
 He was named an NHL first team All-Star three times: (1964, 1968, and 1969).
 He was selected to the NHL Second Team three times: (1954, 1963, 1967).

 Between February 11, 1961, and February 4, 1968, Horton appeared in 486 consecutive regular season games; this remains the Leafs club record for consecutive games and was the NHL record for consecutive games by a defenceman until broken by Kārlis Skrastiņš on February 8, 2007.

 Horton had a reputation for enveloping players fighting him in a crushing bear hug.

 While playing, Horton was generally acknowledged as the strongest man in the game; injuries and age were little more than minor inconveniences.
 Chicago Black Hawks left wing Bobby Hull declared, "There were defencemen you had to fear because they were vicious and would slam you into the boards from behind, for one, Eddie Shore.
 But you respected Tim Horton because he didn't need that type of intimidation.
 He used his tremendous strength and talent to keep you in check."

-In 1962, he scored three goals and 13 assists in 12 playoff games, setting a Leafs team record for playoff points by a defenceman.
-This record was tied in 1978 by Ian Turnbull (who played 13 games), but was not broken until 1994, when David Ellett registered 18 points (albeit in 18 games).
+In 1962, Horton established a league postseason record for his position with 16 points (three goals, 13 assists), which Boston Bruins star Bobby Orr broke eight years later.
+The team record was tied in 1978 by Ian Turnbull (who played 13 games).
+It broken in the 1994, when David Ellett registered 18 points in 18 games.